nectostr/githubchecker/README.md

 ## Initializing on start
 1. Get a token from https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+Provide read writes on repos/projects and users for this token
+See list in the end

-1.1. https://github.com/settings/tokens - authorize token for UCSB organization
+2. https://github.com/settings/tokens - authorize token for UCSB organization
 TODO: check what permissions are really necessary

-2. Make sure python 3.6+ installed.
+3. Make sure python 3.6+ installed.
 Also install requirements (pandas only?)

 ## Usage